Keep up with Citi news, feature content and thought leadership, and find our Public Affairs contacts.

 Additionally, Ms. Wolff has more than 20 years of government relations experience in key public and private sector positions.
 Most notably, from January 2005 to December 2007, she served in the White House as the Assistant to the President for Legislative Affairs - the first female to have ever held this position.

 As President George W. Bush's principal liaison to Congress, Ms. Wolff had the primary responsibility for formulating and advocating the President's agenda in Congress.
-She advised the President and his cabinet on legislative strategy regarding economic, domestic, international and national security issues.
+The position included advising the President and his cabinet on legislative strategy regarding economic, domestic, international and national security issues.

-Ms. Wolff earned her B.A in mathematics and political science from Mount Holyoke College and her J.D. from the George Washington University School of Law.
+Ms. Wolff earned her B.A. in mathematics and political science from Mount Holyoke College and her J.D. from the George Washington University School of Law.
 She is a member of the District of Columbia Bar Association.